mehiX/ReadmeTOC/README.md

 ## Input and Output

 ### Input
-Receives a path to a Markdown file.
+Receives a url or file path to a Markdown document.
 More help with `-help`

 ### Output
 Prints out the table of contents.
 This can be then pasted inside the original file.